PreschoolKindergartenFirst Grade

 Your Script for a Calm, Confident Goodbye

 The goodbye at the classroom door sets the tone for the entire day.
-The goal is to be warm, loving, confident, and brief.
+The goal is to be warm, loving, confident, and brief, even if your stomach is doing flips.

 1. Get Down on Their Level: Make eye contact.